|

 founders of MBO, and is mighty proud of

 it.
-When she's not banding, she's
+When not banding, she

-working on her PhD thesis at McGill
+worked on her PhD thesis at McGill

 University, examining the reproductive